floriancourgey/blog/_posts/2019-01-23-installing-adobe-campaign-locally.md

 1. Get Fedora ISO from [centos.org/download](https://www.centos.org/download/).
 I'll be using [CentOS-7-x86_64-DVD-1810.iso](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1810.iso)
 1. Spin up a Fedora instance with the ISO loaded, and install it with the Software Selection "Server with a GUI" and "Connected to Ethernet" ([instructions on youtube](https://www.youtube.com/watch?v=Pcl417NR2xc)), and a user `fco` with `sudo` privileges.
 ![](/assets/images/2019/02/fedora-workstation-install-disk.jpg)
-1. Shutdown the machine, remove the ISO from the boot settings, restart the machine, accept the licence and log in
+1. Shutdown the machine, remove the ISO from the boot settings, set the network setting to `Bridged adapter`
+1. Restart the machine, accept the licence and log in
 1. Open up a terminal.
 You should have the following:
 ![](/assets/images/2019/02/fedora-workstation-first-terminal.jpg)
 1. Install Virtual Box Guest Addition to enable copy/paste